-As the equation above shows, MB, which, in its oxidized form is blue, becomes leucomethylene blue (LMB), and turns clear when reduced by the reaction with H2.
+As the equation above shows, MB, which, in its oxidized form, is blue, becomes leucomethylene blue (LMB), and turns clear when reduced during the reaction with H2.
 The diagrams below show how the reaction between H2 and MB changes the structure of the MB molecule:

 How does H2Blue detect dissolved hydrogen gas?

-H2Blue uses Methylene blue (MB), a compound commonly used in chemistry as an indicator and in medicine as a biological tissue dye, to detect dissolved H2 gas.
-As an oxidizing agent, MB is known to react with dissolved molecular hydrogen to produce the clear (reduced) form of MB, leucomethylene blue (leucoMB), as follows:
+H2Blue detects dissolved H2 using methylene blue (MB), a compound commonly used in chemistry as an indicator and in medicine as a biological tissue dye.
+As an oxidizing agent, MB is known to react with dissolved molecular hydrogen (in the presence of a Platinum catalyst) to produce the clear (reduced) form of MB, leucomethylene blue (leucoMB), as follows: